Why New York City Stopped Building Subways

 Now, New York’s economy has turned around, the population is growing, and the city is in a relatively good financial position.
 Still, the maintenance backlog is devouring capital spending.
 Staggering subway construction costs—by far the highest in the world—mean that whatever funding is available does not go very far at all.
 Old problems that precluded subway construction in the past echo in the present day: There is still no meaningful integration between the subway and suburban transit, the mayor and governor carry on the same types of jurisdictional battles, and the subway has not managed to step off the treadmill of deferred repairs.
 These problems have deep roots, and overcoming them will not be a simple matter.

 Most challenging of all is the shockingly high cost of subway construction.
-Anyone would expect costs to have risen since the early days of the system, but even compared to the 1980s, the cost of the Second Avenue line is nearly double when adjusted for inflation.
-Procurement problems and labor relations issues are partial explanations, but the most important factor may be the wholesale loss of experience resulting from the decade-long gaps in construction.
+Anyone would expect costs to have risen since the early days of the system, but the cost of the proposed Second Avenue line is nearly eight times what a comparable project cost in the 1980s, when adjusted for inflation.* Procurement problems and labor relations issues are partial explanations, but the most important factor may be the wholesale loss of experience resulting from the decade-long gaps in construction.
 One of the distinct characteristics of European systems with much lower building costs is continuous construction: Every time they complete a new line, they are able to apply the lessons from the one previous.
 But in New York, from the opening of the Archer Avenue Line in 1988 to the construction of the 7 train extension and Second Avenue lines in the 2010s, virtually all the experience and knowledge that had been built up in subway construction had atrophied.

 The same situation risks repeating itself, as the Second Avenue construction has been completed with no new construction immediately on the horizon.
 The subway’s cost-induced construction paralysis becomes more severe with every passing decade.
 We must learn from history in order to break it.

-Note: *CORRECTION: A previous version of this article incorrectly stated that per-mile construction costs were double what they were in the 1980s.